MINERAL FACILITATED HORIZONTAL GENE TRANSFER.

 The idea and potential impact is illustrated in the schematics below.

-The studies can include and a range of spectroscopy and microscopic tools, genomics and fieldwork.
+The studies will include and a range of spectroscopy and microscopic tools, and potentially genomics and fieldwork.

 No knowledge of those is required beforehand.